 In ScanaStudio, a workspace is an entity that is closely related to a Logic Analyzer device.
-A workspace stores the captured samples and all the configuration related to that device, like sampling rate or sampling depth (number of samples, or total capture time).
+A workspace stores the captured samples and all the configurations related to that device, like sampling rate or sampling depth (number of samples, or total capture time).
 A workspace will also store markers, trigger configuration, measurements, protocol decoders, buses and any other configuration made by the user.
-A workspace can be saved and restored later, which may be useful to recover complex configuration and/or captured samples.
+A workspace can be saved and restored later, which may be useful to recover complex configurations and/or captured samples.

 To create a new workspace, simply press CTRL+N (unless you have modified the default shortcut in the setting menu).
 You may also create a new workspace by going to Main menu > Workspace > New.

 Depending on which device is connected to your computer, a new workspace dialog will be displayed, prompting you to select a device to continue.

 You may select any device (even if it’s not connected to your computer), under the “Demo” menu in the New workspace dialog.
 In that scenario, a workspace is created in demo mode (which will be explained in the next sections).
 Once a compatible device is connected to a demo workspace, it can be converted to a “normal” workspace.
 This means you can start configuring a workspace in demo mode, to prepare a complex measurement (for example) and connect a logic analyzer later (provided it is the same logic analyzer device as the one selected when creating the demo workspace).

 In demo mode operation, ScanaStudio will operate as if a real device was connected to the computer.
 When a user tries to capture logic signals in demo mode operation, pseudo-random signals will be generated.
 Some protocol decoders (that have the demo signal generation capability) can even generate demonstration signals to allow the user to test the protocol decoding feature.